Beachcomber Pays a Visit to Timber Creek Distillery

 Barnes makes all the liquor, using (all Florida) Yellow #2 Dent Corn, Red Soft Winter Wheat, and Florida 401 Black Rye (specially developed for growing in this state), with cane molasses from Louisiana for the rum.
-The barley is sourced from out of state.

 The grains are cracked with a roller mill (not ground, as is done in many other distilleries), and cooked separately in a mash cooker, as opposed to being first blended in a pre-determined mashbill.
 Florida limestone water is used.
 Each grain has its own optimum cooking temperature.
 The process of lautering is next—separating the grains from the mash (rather than a slurry of grains).
 A standard practice in brewing beer, it is done here to avoid “overexposure” of the grain to the mash, which can result in off flavors.
 Fermentation follows, also temperature controlled, in a 7,600-gallon fermenter.